 /crawl): See how it would crawl an entire site - Map (

-/map): Get a list of all URLs on a site - Extract (
+/map): Get a list of all URLs on a site - Agent (

 The Playground shows you exactly what data you'll get back - formatted as markdown, JSON, or HTML - before you commit to anything.

-This is way better than Octoparse’s trial-and-error GUI configuration.
+This provides immediate feedback compared to GUI-based configuration.
 You can test different URLs, adjust settings, and see results immediately.

 Pro tip: Check out the Templates dropdown in the Playground.
 We've got pre-configured setups for common tasks like crawling entire websites or scraping JavaScript-heavy pages.
 Just load a template, swap in your URL, and you're done.
 It's like having someone who's already figured out the hard parts hand you the answer.